 - 1. Find that the proposed actions are exempt from CEQA; and - 2.
-Adopt an ordinance entitled "An ordinance of the City Council of the City of Cupertino adding Chapter 10.84 titled 'Medicinal and Adult Use of Marijuana" to Title 10 of the Cupertino Municipal Code; amending Section 19.08.030 to repeal Definitions related to Marijuana; and amending Chapter 19.98 to reference the newly adopted ordinance"
+Conduct the first reading and adopt an ordinance entitled "An ordinance of the City Council of the City of Cupertino adding Chapter 10.84 titled ''Medicinal and Adult Use of Marijuana" to Title 10 of the Cupertino Municipal Code; amending Section 19.08.030 to repeal Definitions related to Marijuana; and amending Chapter 19.98 to reference the newly adopted ordinance" (Attachment A.)